-To enable horizontal geometry padding of reference pictures for the ERP and PERP formats, only the luma and chroma sample interpolation processes need to be modified.
-Two new clauses, 8.3.4.3.4 and 8.3.4.3.5, are proposed for the luma and chroma interpolation process for geometry padding, respectively.
-Changes to the general fractional sample interpolation process clause (8.3.4.3.1) are highlighted in red.
-In addition to these modifications, the two following functions need to be defined.
+To enable horizontal geometry padding of reference pictures for the ERP and PERP formats, only the luma and chroma sample interpolation processes need to be modified, i.e., clauses 8.3.4.3.2 and 8.3.4.3.3.
+Changes are highlighted in yellow.
+In addition to these modifications, one additional mathematical function needs to be defined.